10 Out of 10 (2PM song): Charts

-"10 Out of 10" charted on the September 2008 issue of the MIAK monthly albums chart at number 36, selling 6,332 copies.
-This would be the final MIAK album chart issue released before it was replaced by the Gaon Album Chart starting in January 2010.
+"10 Out of 10" was described as a hit song, charting on the September 2008 issue of the MIAK monthly albums chart at number 36 with a sales total of 6,332 copies for the month.
+This was the final MIAK album chart issue released, before it was replaced by the Gaon Album Chart starting in January 2010.
 "10 Out of 10" also peaked at number 8 on the Melon Weekly Chart and at number 60 on the 2008 Melon Yearly Chart.
 In 2009, following the release of the song's music video in Thailand, "10 Out of 10" topped various Thai music charts such as the MTV Thailand International Chart.